Planning a trip to Utah and wondering if it’s possible to see Bryce Canyon in a day? What are the best things to do with only 1 day in Bryce Canyon?

 Hard rock sits on top of soft rock (like sandstone) and the wind, rain, and other elements slowly erode the sandstone over time, leaving the tall rock structures you see today.

 Hiking in Bryce literally feels like you’re walking through a towering forest of rocks.
-The experience is super unique and feels like you’re on another planet!
+The experience is super unique and otherworldly!

 How to Get to Bryce Canyon National Park